 Premature closure is allowed only in the following situations:

-How to transfer a Sukanya Samriddhi account from the post office to the bank?
+How to Transfer a Sukanya Samriddhi Account from the Post Office to a Bank?

 In order to transfer the SSY account from a post office to a bank, follow these instructions:

-• Submit the duly filled account transfer form, passbook, and KYC documents.
-The executive will discontinue the account on your request.
+Submit the duly filled account transfer form and KYC documents.
+The executive will verify the details and transfer the account on your request.

 The balance in the SSY can be transferred anywhere in India – from or to post offices, from or to banks, and between post offices and banks free of cost.
 This can be done upon furnishing proof of a change of residence of either the guardian or the girl child.
 Under any other circumstance, such a transfer can be made by paying a fee of Rs 100.